 - Arrange to have frozen pea packs available for your use for at least the first 24 hours after discharge from the hospital (see "Frozen Pea Packs" below). - Staying vertical is very IMPORTANT!
 Sit, stand and walk around as much as is comfortable beginning on your second postoperative day.
 Of course, you should rest when you become tired but keep your upper body as upright as possible. - Avoid turning your head or bending your neck.
 When you must turn, move your shoulders and head as one unit or as though you had a "stiff neck."
 This protects the soft tissues of the face, allowing them to heal quickly, smoothly and securely to the facial skeleton.
 This will result in a longer lasting facelift. - Avoid bending over or lifting heavy things for one week.
 In addition to aggravating swelling, bending and lifting may elevate blood pressure and start bleeding. - Avoid hitting or bumping your face and neck.
-It is wise not to pick up small children and you should sleep alone for one week after your operation. - Sleep with the head of the bed elevated 30-40 degrees both while you are in the hospital and for 1-2 weeks following your surgery.
+It is wise not to pick up small children and you should sleep alone for one week after your operation.

+- Sleep with the head of the bed elevated 30-40 degrees both while you are in the hospital and for 1-2 weeks following your surgery.
 To accomplish this, place two or three pillows under the head of the mattress and one or two on top of the mattress.
 Try not to roll on to your face; this tends to weaken the supporting stitches used under the skin of your face.
 Therefore, it is necessary that you sleep on your back for 30 nights.
-Some patients find a reclining chair placed at a 45-degree angle to be more comfortable than a bed. - Avoid straining during elimination.
-If you need a laxative, we recommend Miralax[TM] (available without a prescription at any pharmacy).
-Proper diet, plenty of water and walking are strongly recommended to avoid constipation.
+Some patients find a reclining chair placed at a 45-degree angle to be more comfortable than a bed. - Support the swollen tissues with a chin sling worn constantly until one week has elapsed from the day of your operation; then it should be worn during sleep for another two weeks. - Avoid straining during elimination.
+If you need a laxative, we recommend MiralaxTM (available without a prescription at any pharmacy).
+Proper diet, plenty of water and walking are strongly recommended to avoid constipation. - Avoid sunning of your face for one month.
+Ordinary sun exposure is not harmful, but always use a sunscreen with SPF15 or above.